What kind of fish can I catch in Connestee’s lakes?

 Are there limits to how many fish I can take?

 Yes, we have creel limits for some species.
-The Administration Office can give you an up-to-date list.
+Click HERE for the list.

 What are the best times to fish?